Accreditation

 To make a complaint to MSCHE, visit this website.

-Penn is currently engaging in a Self-Study as part of its 2024 Reaccreditation by MSCHE.
-The theme of the Self-Study is "Inclusively and Effectively Educating the Whole Person for the 21st Century."
-For more information, contact pennmsche2024@pobox.upenn.edu.
+Penn has completed a Self-Study Report as part of its 2024 Reaccreditation by MSCHE.
+The theme of this priorities-based Self-Study Report is “Inclusively and Effectively Educating the Whole Person for the 21st Century.”
+An external evaluation team, appointed by MSCHE, will review the Self-Study Report and visit the campus in March 2024 to assess Penn’s compliance with all MSCHE Standards and Requirements of Affiliation.

 Karen Detlefsen (Chair)